 How could lupus kill me?
 It could make my body attack my organs, bones, or blood vessels to the point where they malfunction or fail.

 Oh, and the medication I’ll take to prevent lupus from killing me?
 It could kill me, too.
 It will suppress my energizer bunny immune system and make me more susceptible to catching a virus or infection.
 I will soon be part of that population that really, really needs you to get vaccinated and stay home when you are sick.
-There’s also a chance the medicine could damage my eyes, so I’ll be seeing my eye doctor three times a year from now on.

 Am I being dramatic?
 Maybe.
 But this is my body, my lupus, and I’ll be as dramatic as I want to.
 Once you’ve racked up three chronic illnesses – including a potentially lethal one – you’ll find that you have a lot less patience for what other people think.

 This is a scary diagnosis for me, and it’s going to take time for me to come to terms with it – especially since I’m still coming to terms with the last two.
 I’m still only 26 years old and I didn’t expect to have my body go haywire so early in life.
-I also didn’t expect to have a treatment plan that primarily consists of reducing organ damage.
+I also didn’t expect to have a treatment plan that primarily consists of avoiding and or reducing organ damage.
 I’m concerned that my need to be closely monitored – and see so many different health professionals – will make it difficult to move to a new city or country (I’d love to be an expat again).
 And I’m exhausted.
 My body can’t handle more than an hour or so of physical activity before it shuts down and I can’t get out of bed.

 But I have a lot of hope.
 I hope that the local support group I’ve found is a good one.
 I hope that I don’t suffer terrible side effects from my medications.
 I hope that I continue to see excellent doctors, have good health insurance, and receive support from my friends and family.
 I hope that my body will calm down for goodness’ sake and allow me to wear my wedding ring again.